 Subnational population projections provide estimates of the future population of English regions, local authorities and primary care organisations, assuming a continuation of recent local trends in fertility, mortality and migration which are constrained to the assumptions made for the 2010-based national population projections.
 Subnational population projections by age and sex are produced every two years.

 These projections are based on the indicative 2010 mid-year population estimates published on 17 November 2011 and a set of underlying demographic assumptions regarding fertility, mortality and migration based on five years of local trends.
-They are consistent with the 2010-based national population projections for England .
+They are consistent with the 2010-based national population projections for England.
 They are not forecasts and do not attempt to predict the impact that future government or local policies, changing economic circumstances or other factors might have on demographic behaviour.

 These projections do not take into account any information from the 2011 Census.
-Further information about 2011 Census outputs is available
+Further information about 2011 Census outputs is available on the ONS website.

 The primary purpose of the subnational projections is to provide an estimate of the future size and age structure of the population of local authorities in England.
 These are used as a common framework for informing local-level policy and planning in a number of different fields as they are produced in a consistent way.